devramkul/World-Electricity-Project/README.md

 The project showcases expertise in web scraping, data cleaning, and manipulation using pandas and SQL queries.
 By successfully collecting and cleaning the data, this project enables data-driven decision-making.

+# Methodology
+Identifying data sources online and via APIs.
+Employing web scraping techniques to collect data.
+Integrating with APIs to gather external data.
+Cleaning data by removing duplicates, handling missing values, and standardizing formats using pandas.
+Performing advanced data processing and transformations with SQL queries.
+Ensuring data quality and maintaining documentation for transparency and reproducibility.

 # Features

 Utilized web scraping techniques to collect data from  online sources.